DiODeProject/DecisionsOnNetworks/README.md

 # DecisionsOnNetworks
-Simulation software to study consensus collective decisions on random networks with various decision models.
+Simulation software to study consensus collective decisions on random networks with synchronous and asynchronous decision models.